I don't own Harry Potter, but I hope that this story is satisfactory.

 But he was so glad he had her, she reminded him of something important, that there were still ways to fight.
 He didn't have to be scared, he didn't have to be confused, he just needed to find them.

-He was in a pub, the grime in his mug climbed up the sides and practically caked to rim, but it was filled with fire-whisky and so he downed it all.
+He was in a pub, the grime in his mug climbed up the sides and practically caked it to rim, but it was filled with firewhiskey and so he downed it all.

 "Another?" the older looking Draco looked up at a dark haired man who had settled himself on the stool beside his.

-Draco-prime chose not to answer, instead he pushed his glass over in indication and the dark haired man singled for another.
+Draco-prime chose not to answer, instead he pushed his glass over as an indication and the dark haired man signalled for another.

 Suddenly, the door burst open and order members began filing in, a raid.

-Draco-prime swore, they chose now to attack, while he was intoxicated and finally feeling good.
+Draco-prime swore, of course they chose now to attack, while he was intoxicated and finally feeling good.
 Bloody side-of-light and their bloody-inconvenient-timing.

 He whipped out his wand and fired a legs-lock curse at his closest attacker.
-For some reason, Draco-prime was never able to cast dark cursed when drunk.
-Forget the killing curse not even a simple spell to turn you inside-out was possible his mind just wouldn't compute and getting rid of thirty people trying to kill you with only leg-locking cursed and jelly-arm hexes at your disposal was not easy.
+For some reason, Draco-prime was never able to cast dark curses when drunk.
+Forget the killing curse, not even a simple spell to turn you inside-out was possible.
+His mind just wouldn't compute and getting rid of thirty people trying to kill you with only leg-locking curses and jelly-arm hexes at your disposal was not easy.

-Suddenly he felt someone barrelling into his side, smashing his shoulder into a group of bar stools "Get your head in the game Malfoy, you're gonna get yourself killed"
+Suddenly he felt someone barrelling into his side, smashing his shoulder into a group of bar stools.
+"Get your head in the game, Malfoy, you're going to get yourself killed."

-That seemed to sober him up as his inside-out curse retuned to him, so his Semtemsempra as he began cutting though his enemies.
+That seemed to sober him up as his inside-out curse retuned to him, and so did his Sectumsempra as he began cutting though his enemies.

 They seemed to be greenhorn Order members, probably fresh out of Hogwarts, or maybe even still in Hogwarts.
 It was the only explanation for coming out victorious in the odds of thirty-to-two.

-Then again, as he took a look at the bloody, mutilated carnage left of Nott's opponents; Draco wondered if he was just alive because his companion had a bibliography of sociopathic spells.
+Then again, as he took a look at the bloody, mutilated carnage left of Nott's opponents; Draco wondered if he survived just because his companion had a bibliography of sociopathic spells.

-Nott looked at him, his face completely expressionless "Dunno" he finally said "Just…did it."
+Nott looked at him, his face completely expressionless.
+"Don't know," he finally said.
+"Just…did it."

-Draco frowned, not buying it and Theo sighed heavily "I think I've seen enough death today to last me at least a night, I thought I might give saving someone a go.
-Obviously…" he indicated the rom of bodies around them ", that didn't work out so well"
+Draco frowned, not buying it and Theo sighed heavily.
+"I think I've seen enough death today to last me at least a night, I thought I might give saving someone a go.
+Obviously…" he indicated the room of bodies around them, "that didn't work out so well."

 Draco thought about it, then held out his hand and Nott shook it.

-"I know" Draco retuned, he did not like being in anyone's debt.
+"I know," Draco returned, he did not like being in anyone's debt.

-Draco saw up as someone shook him "Draco, you're doing it again!"
+Draco looked up as someone shook him.
+"Draco, you're doing it again!"